Carbon, Alberta

 Carbon is a village in central Alberta, Canada.

 It is located in Kneehill County, 41 km west of Drumheller and 120 km northeast of Calgary, along Highway 836, 7 km each of Highway 21 on Highway 575.
 Built at the beginning of the 20th century in the Kneehill Creek Valley, Carbon is a village with paved, quiet streets lined with trees.

 History

-The Carbon district has a very colorful and interesting history.
+The Carbon district has a very colourful and interesting history.
 Ranching, farming and coal mining were the major activities of the early settlers.
 The name Carbon was suggested by L.D.
 Elliot, an area rancher, and was adopted for the new post office opened on October 1, 1904.
 The village was incorporated in 1912.

 Carbon had a railroad running through it which has since been removed.
 This railroad is on the south side of the Kneehill Creek.
 On both sides of the village (west/east) you can still see this railroad flying over (2016).
 This railroad was operated by CP rail.
 Glenbow museum in Calgary has photos of this railroad under construction on file.
 This railroad was primarily used to support the coal mining in the area.